 The Insurance Brokers Code Compliance Committee independently monitors the Code to ensure insurance brokers are meeting their obligations, and achieving service standards Australians can trust.

-The Financial Ombudsman Service Code Compliance and Monitoring team (FOS Code) provides code monitoring, secretariat and administrative services to the Committee.
-FOS Code is a separately operated and funded business unit of the Financial Ombudsman Service.
+The Code Compliance and Monitoring team (Code Team) at the Financial Ombudsman Service (FOS) provides code monitoring, secretariat and administrative services to the Committee.
+The Code Team is a separately operated and funded business unit of the Financial Ombudsman Service.

 The role of the Insurance Brokers Code Compliance Committee is to ensure insurance brokers comply with the Insurance Brokers Code of Practice.
 It does not provide compensation.
 If you are seeking compensation, talk to your financial services provider or lodge a dispute with the Financial Ombudsman Service.

-If you believe an insurance broker may have breached the Insurance Brokers Code of Practice, you can report your concern by emailing FOS Code or calling 1800 367 287 and asking to speak with FOS Code’s Investigations Manager.
+If you believe an insurance broker may have breached the Insurance Brokers Code of Practice, you can report your concern by emailing the Code Team or calling 1800 367 287 and asking to speak with the Code Team Investigations Manager.

 Read the Code Compliance Committee’s publications for in-depth analysis of code compliance within the Australian insurance broking industry.